steven-aj/steven-aj.github.io/src/content/home.md

 quotes:
   - Did you know?
 This app was built with SvelteKit.
   - Have a look around and feel free to get in touch.
   - Want your own SvelteKit blog on GitHub?
-Check out my lab, 'GH Smoothie'.
+Check out 'GH Smoothie'.
 ---
-### Still Tidying Up Here
+## Still Tidying Up Here

 This project is still relatively new and you've caught me in the middle of development.
 Feel free to have a look around.